 - California Penal Code Section 245(a)(1): Assault With A Deadly Weapon

 - California Penal Code Section 245(a)(2): Assault With A Firearm

-Build your understanding of California’s assault charges right here with the Simmrin Law Group.
+Build your understanding of California’s assault charges with a California criminal defense lawyer from the Simmrin Law Group.
 Go over penalties for an assault conviction, the difference between assault and battery, and more.

 California’s Definition of Assault

 Simple assault has a clear legal definition in California.
 According to PC 240, individuals can be charged with simple assault if they willfully use force against another person or carry out an act that would likely result in force being applied to another person.

 Applying force against another person involves an act of touching that is considered harmful or offensive.
 This means that individuals can be charged with assault even if they aren’t attempting to hurt another person.

 The law says nothing about actually injuring a person.
 Individuals can be charged with assault simply for exerting force against another person.